robots4life/angular-prettier-eslint/README.md

 <a target="_blank" href="https://github.com/code-pushup/eslint-config">https://github.com/code-pushup/eslint-config</a>

-While the AirBnB config is more geared towards JavaScript and React the Copde PushUp config is geared particularly for Angular.
+While the AirBnB config is more geared towards **JavaScript and React** the **Code PushUp config is geared particularly for Angular**.

 Of course your team and you can also configure your own linting rules over the course of a project.

-For the sake of this guide the **Code PushUp** configuration will be used.
+For the sake of this guide the **Code PushUp configuration will be used**.